 Lake Tahoe & Reno

 Reno will provide plenty of activities for those who are drawn to big cities and all of the amenities those provide.
-There are no shortage of options when it comes to restaurants, casinos, shopping and movie theaters.
+There is no shortage of options when it comes to restaurants, casinos, shopping, and movie theaters.

 What’s your favorite Thanksgiving tradition?